 The Schoeller diagram, first introduced by Helmut Schoeller in 1956, is a semi-logarithmic graphical representation widely used in hydrochemical studies to compare the ionic composition of water samples (Scholler, H., 1956).
 Unlike trilinear diagrams like the Piper plot, the Schoeller diagram provides a comprehensive visualization of the concentration of major ions across multiple samples in a single plot.
 The logarithmic scale allows for the identification of patterns, trends, and relative dominance of specific ions, making it particularly useful for evaluating spatial and temporal variations in groundwater chemistry.
 This tool is instrumental in detecting hydrochemical facies, salinity levels, and potential contamination sources.
 It also facilitates comparisons between water samples by plotting ionic concentrations along a vertical axis for each sample.
 A consistent pattern in the plotted lines reflects similar hydrochemical characteristics, while deviations may indicate processes such as rock-water interactions, seawater intrusion, or anthropogenic influences.

 The Schoeller plot analysis (Fig.3) reinforces the findings from the Piper plot, highlighting significant hydrochemical processes governing groundwater quality in the Kasaragod coastal region.
 The dominant presence of calcium and sodium among cations, along with chloride and sulfate among anions, suggests a complex interaction between natural geochemical processes and anthropogenic influences.
 The high concentrations of calcium indicate substantial rock-water interaction.
 This signifies that groundwater recharge areas are primarily influenced by carbonate weathering.
 However, the elevated sodium levels in some locations point toward the possible influence of seawater intrusion, a prevalent issue in coastal aquifers where overextraction leads to the encroachment of saline water into freshwater zones.
 Additionally, cation exchange processes might contribute to increased sodium concentrations by replacing calcium and magnesium in clay-rich formations.
-Similarly, sulfate enrichment in select samples may be attributed to either natural gypsum dissolution or contamination from human activities such as the use of sulfate-based fertilizers and industrial effluents. the lower concentrations of magnesium observed in the Schoeller plot indicate limited contributions from silicate weathering or lesser influence of clay mineral dissolution.
+Similarly, sulfate enrichment in select samples may be attributed to either natural gypsum dissolution or contamination from human activities such as the use of sulfate-based fertilizers and industrial effluents.
+The lower concentrations of magnesium observed in the Schoeller plot indicate limited contributions from silicate weathering or lesser influence of clay mineral dissolution.
 Potassium is usually retained in soil and clay minerals, making it less mobile in groundwater systems.
 Its lower concentration suggests minimal anthropogenic impact from agricultural fertilizers or industrial waste disposal.
 Similarly, the relatively lower levels of bicarbonate in some samples, despite its general dominance in freshwater systems, may indicate the dilution effect from seawater intrusion or reduced carbonate dissolution in certain areas.
 These hydrochemical trends indicate a dynamic groundwater system where freshwater and saline water interactions vary spatially.
 The implications of these findings are critical for groundwater management, as the presence of salinity ingress in certain zones suggests the need for immediate interventions, including controlled groundwater extraction and artificial recharge to prevent further salinization.
 Regular water quality monitoring is essential to assess the progression of seawater intrusion and detect pollution hotspots, thereby ensuring sustainable water resource management.
 Identifying freshwater recharge zones and protecting them from overextraction and contamination should be a key priority for long-term groundwater sustainability.
 In summary, the Schoeller plot confirms the hydrochemical variability and the need for strategic interventions to mitigate groundwater quality deterioration, making it essential to implement sustainable groundwater management practices to preserve the water resources of the Kasaragod coast.

 Fig.3: Schoeller diagram